alphagov/govuk-rfcs/rfc-018-environment-internal-ips.md

 Currently all our environments use the same very large internal IP ranges

-1. Identical IPs makes using VPNs to talk between Org.s within an environment hard
+1. Identical IPs makes using VPNs to talk between organisations within an environment hard
 2. We are being really wasteful with IPs

 **Proposal**

 We will have three environments - preview, staging and production.
-Each envirionment will have three organisations - GOV.UK, Disaster Recovery and Licensify.
+Each environment will have three organisations - GOV.UK, Disaster Recovery and Licensify.
 GOV.UK and DR organisations will contain six vDCs - management, router, frontend, backend, API and redirector.
-The Licensify org will contain one vDC called Licensify.
+The Licensify organisation will contain one vDC called Licensify.

 - Each VDC should have a /24 assigned to it
 - Each Org. should have a /21&nbsp;assigned to it